harshitgindra/ImageShare.Xamarin/README.md

 # ImageShare.Xamarin
 ###### This app allows you to build Xamarin forms app to share media to different apps.
-This repository is an example to share images on Android and iOS apps
+This repository is an example to share images on Android and iOS apps You can check out this [video tutorial](https://www.youtube.com/watch?v=8UV9Ce2G8Zc) to see the code in action.

 ## Xamarin.Portable